 Museum of the Kasbah: frescoes from Bou Kachkach, a necropolis south of Tangier

-The exhibits include rare fragments of frescoes including one which portrays a cavalryman with shield and sword leading two horses, a subject which is rarely seen.
+The exhibits include rare fragments of frescoes including one which portrays a man with shield and stick in the act of training two horses, a subject which is rarely seen (see a mosaic at Sousse which depicts the raising of race horses).
 Because no archaeological excavations have been carried out in the presumable site of the ancient town, the exhibits come from necropolises outside it.

 Museum of the Kasbah: funerary relief from Iulia Constantia Zilil, today's Arzeila, south of Tangier